billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

 Verify that the certificate has been uploaded by browsing to it.
 All Certificate Authorities are listed alphabetically.
-Once you have verified that the certificate has been uploaded, click the "OK" button.
+Once you have verified that the certificate has been uploaded, click the **OK** button.

 <div align="center">
 <figure>